Cyber Security and DW Spectrum

 Digital Watchdog’s Spectrum® IPVMS platform was designed to provide high levels of protection against both external and internal cybersecurity threats.

 To ensure that your video surveillance system is protected against tampering and damage, additional defensive measures can be taken by your administrator to mitigate and prevent such events.
-For example, placing equipment inside of hardened, locked cabinets and using vandal resistant camera housings can help to prevent physical damage to your system and devices.
+For example, placing equipment inside hardened, locked cabinets and using vandal-resistant camera housings can help to prevent physical damage to your system and devices.

 This article will outline the most common forms of cybersecurity threats, the technology and processes implemented to secure the DW Blackjack system, and additional proactive approaches that customers may take to mitigate and prevent common cyberattacks.

 A cyberattack is a malicious and deliberate attempt to breach the information system of another individual or organization.
-These attacks can be performed from either an outside party to the system, or by an individual within the targeted system itself.
+These attacks can be performed by either an outside party to the system or by an individual within the targeted system itself.

 Malicious actors have different motivations for launching cyberattacks against vulnerable business systems.
 According to Cisco, cyberattacks are often used for ransoming systems – 53% of cyberattacks can result in damages of $500,000 and upwards.

-Cyberattacks are also sometimes initiated as a form of “hacktivism” with a goal of disrupting normal business operations.
+Cyberattacks are also sometimes initiated as a form of “hacktivism” to disrupt normal business operations.
 In the IP video world, cyberattacks are often executed in an effort to cover up criminal behavior that may have been captured by a security system.

 There are many different types of cyberattacks.
 Some of the most common types include: